thisisnotgcsar/CySec-toolbox/readme.md

 **LOTTA1GADGETS**: automation tool that uses the one\_gadget tool and runs a script providing each one\_gadget found in input

-**libc_analyzer**: tries to find certain patterns inside a proved linbc shared object file and prints related informaitons.
+**libc_analyzer**: dynamic analysis tool for extracting informations out of a libc shared object file and prints related informaitons.

 **shellcodes**: the sweet honey.
 They always here when you need one (and they come in different flavors too).